 The Andalusian Wine-Cellar Rat-Hunting Dog

-It sounds like a made-up name for a dog breed, doesn’t it?
-The Andalusian wine-cellar rat-hunting dog.
+The Andalusian Wine-Cellar Rat-Hunting Dog: It sounds like a made-up name for a dog breed, doesn’t it?

 It’s not.

 The breed’s proper name is the Ratonero Bodeguero Andaluz, but translated, it quite literally means Andalusian wine-cellar rat-hunting dog: Anadaluz refers to Andalusia in Spain from where this breed originated, a region known for its sherry.
 Bodeguero is Spanish for wine cellar.
 Ratonero means rat hunting.
 Put it all together and the name quite literally means Wine Cellar Pest Control Dog from Andalusia.
-Many people shorten the name to Andalusian Ratter.
+Many people shorten the name to Bodeguero.

 Andalusian Ratter,Ratonero Bodeguero Andaluz,Andalusian Wine-Cellar Rat-Hunting Dog,Andalusian Mouse Hunting Dog, Bodeguero Jerezano, Perro Rotonero Bodeguero Andaluz, Cazarratas, Perro Cuadras, Perillo Ratonero, Ratonero Andaluz.